ballerina-platform/ballerina-distribution/examples/persist-delete/persist_delete.md

 #### Use the generated client API

-Using the generated client API, you can delete records from the datastore with the `delete` resource method.
+Using the generated client API, you can delete records from the data store with the `delete` resource method.

 ::: code persist_delete.bal :::